Genesis (band): 2020–2022: The Last Domino? Tour

 On 23 January 2020, Collins, Banks and Rutherford were spotted together at a basketball game in New York City's Madison Square Garden, sparking rumours about a possible Genesis reunion.
 On 4 March, the trio announced their reformation and The Last Domino?
 Tour on Zoe Ball's BBC Radio 2 show.
-The tour was originally planned for seventeen dates across the UK and Ireland between November and December of the same year, with longtime touring guitarist/bassist Daryl Stuermer and Collins's son Nic on drums.
-Their usual touring drummer, Chester Thompson, was not invited, and said he had not spoken to Collins in ten years.
+The tour was originally planned for seventeen dates across the UK and Ireland between November and December of the same year, with longtime touring guitarist/bassist Daryl Stuermer and Collins' son Nic on drums.
+Their usual touring drummer, Chester Thompson, was not invited and said he had not spoken to Collins in ten years.
 The tour was rescheduled twice due to the subsequent COVID-19 pandemic and lockdown, firstly from April 2021 and then from September 2021.
 Collins asserted that the tour would be his last with Genesis due to his health issues, and said there were no plans for the band to record new music, but added: "Never say never".
 A North American leg was later added for November 2021, following the UK leg.
 The tour was supported with the release of a greatest hits set The Last Domino? – The Hits.

 The tour began on 20 September 2021.
 On 8 October, with four dates remaining, the UK leg was postponed due to a positive test for COVID-19 in the band.
-The dates were rescheduled for March 2022, ending with three shows in London on 24–26 March.
+With the exception of the second Glasgow date, the dates were rescheduled for March 2022, ending with three shows in London on 24–26 March.
 Genesis performed their final concert of The Last Domino?
 Tour on 26 March in London.
-Gabriel was in attendance, but did not join the band on stage.
+Gabriel was in attendance for the show, but he did not join the band on stage.

 In September 2022, Genesis announced that they had sold a portion of their music rights to Concord for an estimated £270 million.
-The deal includes publishing copyrights and streaming income from their post-1978 output, and solo albums by Banks, Rutherford, and Collins.
+The deal includes publishing copyrights and streaming income from their post-1978 output and solo albums by Banks, Rutherford and Collins.
 Their earnings from the deal with Concord and The Last Domino?
 Tour made Genesis top a list of highest-paid entertainers of 2022 by Forbes' magazine, with $230 million.

 On 3 March 2023, the 5 CD live box set BBC Broadcasts was released, featuring material originally broadcast between 1970 and 1998.